All you need to know about the bicornuate uterus

 • MRI of pelvic organs ;

-• A pelvic ultrasound to obtain images of the uterus and perform an initial screening for a potential uterine malformation;
+• A pelvic ultrasound to obtain images of the uterus and make an initial screening for a potential uterine malformation;

-• Then a hysteroscopy, which will determine exactly which uterine malformation you are affected by;
+• Then a hysteroscopy, to determine exactly which uterine malformation you are affected by;

-• Since kidney malformations are very often linked to the presence of a bicornuate uterus, examinations of the lurinary tract and kidneys are often performed;
+• Since kidney malformations are very often linked to the presence of a bicornuate uterus, examinations of the urinary tract and kidneys are often carried out;

-• Potentially a laparoscopic examination.
-In particular, this examination can differentiate a bicornuate uterus from a septate uterus.
-This examination makes it possible to visualize lthe interior of an organ.
+• potentially a laparoscopic examination.
+This examination helps to differentiate a bicornuate uterus from a septate uterus.
+This examination makes it possible to visualize the inside of an organ.

 Is there any treatment for a bicornuate uterus?

-The bicornuate uterus requires no special treatment or surgery.
+A bicornuate uterus does not require any special treatment or surgery.

 In some cases, surgery can be performed to bring the two parts of the uterus together.
 However, this surgical treatment is not highly recommended, except in exceptional cases.

 Although a bicornuate uterus does not require treatment, it does require special care during pregnancy to avoid premature delivery.
-This is the same as for any other type of high-risk pregnancy.
+This is the same as for any high-risk pregnancy.

 To limit uterine contractions, medical treatment may be prescribed.
 As with any high-risk pregnancy, rest is essential to avoid complications.

-How can I get pregnant with a bicornuate uterus?
+How do I get pregnant with a bicornuate uterus?

 Having a bicornuate uterus has no impact on a woman's fertility.
 She may, however, experience complications during pregnancy, but fertility is not affected.